 Want to see what I wished for as a child?
 It’s something that’s quite affordable now but was very expensive when I was a child.
-I got it finally one year.
+I got my ultimate dream gift finally one year.
 Don’t laugh at me but it was such a dreamy December the year when my dream came through.
 I was only seven years old, so I was allowed.

-Last year for my birthday, I had a book launch for my very own book, Living Life While Squeezing Lemons.
+Last great gift I got for my birthday, was a book launch for my very own book, Living Life While Squeezing Lemons.

 Oh, how our priorities change when we get older.

 Christmas would just seem strange at any other time of the year, wouldn’t it?
 No wonder we equate December with Christmas.
 This year, I was in Florida up until November 7 and yet all the major stores I went into had their Christmas decorations up.
 I mean, it wasn’t even Thanksgiving yet, and still, they couldn’t wait for December and Christmas.
 I love the sights and smells of Christmas so I didn’t really mind.

 Living in England now forces me to have to dress warmly for the weather conditions we usually have.
 Donning my favourite red coat, touchscreen gloves and woollen scarf, and singing Christmas carols on our local High Street with other church members is one of the things I look forward to every year.
 Of course, we always get freezing cold but seeing folk on the street stop by to sing along and to donate to our chosen charity (summer camp facilities for the disabled) is always worth it.
 And so does a really warm cup of my favourite hot chocolate.